 You may also be able to sell silver currency at pawn shops.

 Since pawn shops can offer lower payouts than other local dealers, you may consider other outlets first.
-Then, take your unsold items to a nearby broker to make money fast and avoid the hassle of mailing your items to an online broker.
+Then, take your unsold items to a nearby broker to make like $500 fast and avoid the hassle of mailing your items to an online broker.

 You might be able to sell your scrap silver directly to a refinery that melts the metal to create new products.